NeuroTechX/ntx_slack_archive/devices.md

  >thanks aj !
 I've found a way to validate the upload (turning the LED to HIGH/LOW each time in the Arduino sketch) and doing so somehow it worked each time and my script in CPP files all worked as supposed

+5/6/2017 11:55 AM

+ **aj** :

+ >Yea ive been using that little light for debugging too hahaha